MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-custom-cds-integration.md

 ## Customizing Synchronization

-When synchronizing data, some entities may require custom code to successfully synchronize data.
-Other entities might require the initialization of fields, the validation of relationships, or the transformation of data.
+When synchronizing data, some tables may require custom code to successfully synchronize data.
+Other tables might require the initialization of fields, the validation of relationships, or the transformation of data.

 You can either use the standard transformation rules on page **Integration Field Mapping List** (ID 5361) or you can transform data programmatically.
 For more information, see [Transformation Rules](/dynamics365/business-central/across-how-to-set-up-data-exchange-definitions#transformation-rules).